 In 8 of the 9 states (Vienna is city and state) the EC of the state (Landes-Ethikkommission) is also responsible for research outside of hospitals (according to the Drug Act and the Medical Devices Act).
 Only in one state (Styria) an EC is established solely for research outside of hospitals under the Drug Act and the Medical Devices Act.
 In Vienna the university EC is responsible solely for the university hospital and the EC of the city of Vienna serves as state EC (responsible for other hospital of the City of Vienna = State of Vienna) and for research outside of hospitals.
 In Tyrol the university EC (Innsbruck) serves also as state EC and is responsible for research outside of hospitals.
-In Styria the university EC (Graz) is responsible for the university and the state ECs there are smaller ECs responsible for only one (non-state) hospital and one EC was established by the Association for Clinical Pharmacology (Österreichische Arbeitsgemeinschaft für Klinische Pharmakologie und Therapie und Institut für Hypertoniker).
+In Styria the university EC (Graz) is responsible for the university hospital and for all other state hospitals, but not for research outside of hospitals.
+Aside from the university and the state ECs there are smaller ECs responsible for only one (non-state) hospital and one EC was established by the Association for Clinical Pharmacology (Österreichische Arbeitsgemeinschaft für Klinische Pharmakologie und Therapie und Institut für

+Hypertoniker).
 The supervising authority for the ECs is the Federal Office for Safety in Health Care (Bundesamt für Sicherheit im Gesundheitswesen).

-The central EC in the province of Styria with the city o Graz being its capital is the "Ethikkommission der Medizinischen Universität Graz" (MEDUNI Graz).
-There is a meeting of the board members approximately every month with a submission deadline being approximately 3 weeks before that meeting date.
+The central EC in the province of Styria with the city o Graz being its capital is the "Ethikkommission der Medizinischen Universität Graz" 1 (MEDUNI Graz).
+There is a meeting of the board members2 approximately every month3 with a submission deadline being approximately 3 weeks before that meeting date.